 Nishiki tamago (錦卵), egg roulade; the egg is separated before cooking, yellow symbolizing gold, and white symbolizing silver.

-Traditionally it is taboo to cook meals during the first three days of the New Year’s osechi boxes are cooked or purchased well in advance of the end of the previous year.
+Traditionally it was taboo to cook meals during the first three days of the New Year’s, so osechi boxes are cooked or purchased well in advance of the end of the previous year.
 This is a great deal of work, but it finishing this task early allows time to relax a little for the first days of the New Year.
+Of course, the taboo nature has lifted and plenty of people cook during the first three days now, but osechi boxes serve an important role in being available to pick at over the course of the holidays.

-If you plan on buying Osechi for your family to enjoy, you will find options readily available beginning as early as November.
-Most people order early, and you should, too, if you want to get the best!
+If you plan on buying Osechi for your family to enjoy from next year, you will find options readily available beginning as early as November.
+Most people order early, and you should too, if you want to get the best!
 Alternatively, you could make something at home.

 Here are a few varieties to get you started.